adeagbaje/adeagbaje/README.md

 # Adekunle Agbaje

 A Microsoft Certified Data Analyst with a strong background in Business Intelligence, Data Analytics, and Customer Services.
-I am currently building expertise in Analytics Engineering as I am interested in building data pipelines and using data generated daily by businesses to uncover useful insights, answer business questions, and make data-driven decisions.
+I am currently building expertise in Analytics Engineering as I am interested in building data pipelines.

 You can check out my LinkedIn profile on https://linkedin.com/in/adeagbaje/